strayrobots/3d-annotation-tool/README.md

 4. Create a build directory with `mkdir build`
 5. Pull `git-lfs` objects (helper meshes etc) with `git lfs install && git lfs pull`
 6. To build the project run `cd build && cmake .. && make -j8` (`-j8` specifies the number of parallel jobs, for a fewer jobs use a lower number (than `8`))
-7. The executable is called `pointcloud`, it can be executed with `./pointcloud <path-to-pointcloud>`.
+7. The executable is called `studio`, it can be executed with `./studio <path-to-pointcloud>`.
 You can find an example `cloud.ply` point cloud  from [here](https://stray-data.nyc3.digitaloceanspaces.com/tutorials/cloud.ply). `<path-to-pointcloud>` should then specify the absolute path to the downloaded file.

 ## Usage

-Run `./pointcloud <path-to-pointcloud>` to open a point cloud in the viewer.
+Run `./studio <path-to-pointcloud>` to open a point cloud in the viewer.
 Currently only `.ply` point clouds are supported.
 Annotations are saved into a file of with the same filename but a `.json` file extension.
-In the point cloud annotation tool, you can move to the next point cloud in the same directory as `<path-to-pointcloud>` using `tab`.
+When annotating point clouds, you can move to the next point cloud in the same directory as `<path-to-pointcloud>` using `tab`.

 An example `cloud.ply` point cloud can be downloaded from [here](https://stray-data.nyc3.digitaloceanspaces.com/tutorials/cloud.ply).

 The keyboard shortcuts are:
 - `ctrl+s` to save the annotations.